-Title: Installing flexib xible (non-mechanical) cavity barriers in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 6 Complete the work within the allocated time when 6.1 Demonstrate completion of the work within the allocated time. alling flexible (non- hanical) cavity barriers.
-6.2 Describe the purpose of the work programme and explain why timescales and deadlines should be kept in relation to: organisational procedures for reporting circumstances which will affect the work programme.
-7 Comply with the given contract information to install flexible (non- mechanical) cavity barriers 7.1 Demonstrate the following work skills when installing flexible (non-mechanical) cavity barriers: measuring, positioning, marking out, drilling, fixing, stapling and stitching and securing. ne required ification.
+Tit :le: Installing flexible (non-mechanical) cavity barriers in the workplace Learning outcomes The learner will be able to: sment criteria arner can: 6 6 Complete the work within the allocated time when installing flexible (non-mechanical) cavity barriers.
+6.1 Demonstrate completion of the work within the allocated time.
+6.2 Describe the purpose of the work programme and explain why timescales and deadlines should be kept in relation to: - organisational procedures for reporting circumstances which will affect the work programme.
+7 contract information to install flexible (non-mechanical) cavity barriers 7.1 Demonstrate the following work skills when installing flexible (non-mechanical) cavity barriers: - measuring, positioning, marking out, drilling, fixing, stapling and stitching and securing. to the required specification.
 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
 7.3 Prepare and install flexible (non-mechanical) fire and smoke cavity barriers within floor and ceiling voids including sealing around service penetration to given working instructions.
-7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: identify and follow the installation quality requirements prepare and install fire and smoke flexible (nonmechanical) cavity barriers within floor and ceiling voids ensure the integrity of the substrate install steel angles, plates and channels install stone wool and proprietary (nonmechanical) cavity barriers sealing around service penetrations carry out repairs to or replacement of proprietary (nonmechanical) cavity barriers understand the implications of the generic interfaces between systems types recognise and determine when specialist skills and knowledge are required and report accordingly determine specific requirements for structures of special interest, traditional build (pre 1919) and historical significance work with, around and in close proximity to plant and machinery
+7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - identify and follow the installation quality requirements - prepare and install fire and smoke flexible (non-mechanical) cavity barriers within floor and ceiling voids - ensure the integrity of the substrate - install steel angles, plates and channels - install stone wool and proprietary (non-mechanical) cavity barriers - sealing around service penetrations - carry out repairs to or replacement of proprietary (non-mechanical) cavity barriers - understand the implications of the generic interfaces between systems types - recognise and determine when specialist skills and knowledge are required and report accordingly - determine specific requirements for structures of special interest, traditional build (pre 1919) and historical significance - work with, around and in close proximity to plant and machinery - direct and guide the operations and movement of plant and machinery